Find out how to claim relief on duty for certain goods imported into the EU that are put to a specific use.

 - access to a full list of traded commodities and the codes used to determine rates of duty payable on them

-You can use the online Trade Tariff tool to find commodity codes and other measures applying to imports and exports.
+You can also use the Trade Tariff to find commodity codes and other measures applying to imports and exports.

 Customs preference code

-This 3 digit number is used to identify whether a reduction in or relief from customs duty applies and is entered in box 36 of the SAD.
+The customs preference code 3 digit number is used to identify if a reduction in or relief from customs duty applies and is entered in box 36 of the SAD.

-You can get more information about preference codes in volume 3 of the Tariff.
+You can get more information about preference codes in volume 3 of the Trade Tariff.

 Customs procedure code